 The division of medical care at school, the health of children and adolescents (Division de la Médecine Scolaire, de la Santé des enfants et des adolescents) within the ministry of Health is the main governmental authority responsible for the implementation of health policy for adolescents.
 It supervises the medical care at schools (médecine scolaire) and is in charge of the promotion of health and well-being of children and adolescents within their different living environments.
-It manages several national programmes and initiatives (e.g. National Action Plan of Healthy Eating and Physical Exercise (GIMB; Gesond iessen méi bewegen), promotion of emotional and sexual health (promotion de la santé affective et sexuelle) and collaborates with other partner institutions for specific projects (e.g. HBSC study in cooperation with the University of Luxembourg and the Luxembourg Institute of Health, the perinatal health monitoring system in cooperation with the Luxembourg Institute of Health).
+It manages several national programmes and initiatives (e.g. National Action Plan of Healthy Eating and Physical Exercise (GIMB; Gesond iessen méi bewegen), promotion of emotional and sexual health (promotion de la santé affective et sexuelle) and collaborates with other partner institutions for specific projects (e.g. HBSC study in cooperation with the University of Luxembourg and the Luxembourg Institute of Health).